-The Contractor must have written policies and procedures related to the provision of the full range of EPSDT services as defined in, and in accordance with, the Division's policies and procedures for EPSDT and the provisions of this Contract.
-Such services shall include, without limitation, periodic health screenings and appropriate and up-to-date immunizations using the ACIP Recommended Immunization Schedule of all

-Members age one (1) or under one (1), in accordance with the Periodicity Schedule established for EPSDT services, including periodic examinations for vision, dental, and hearing and all medically necessary services.
-The Contractor shall identify all Members age one (1) or under one (1) whose Medical Records do not indicate up-to-date immunizations and shall ensure that these Members receive necessary immunizations.
+The Contractor must have written policies and procedures, approved by the Division, related to the provision of the full range of EPSDT services as defined in, and in accordance with, the Division's policies and procedures for EPSDT and the provisions of this Contract.
+Such services shall include, without limitation, periodic health screenings and appropriate and up-to-date immunizations using the ACIP Recommended Immunization Schedule and AAP Bright Futures of all Members under twenty-one (21), in accordance with the Periodicity Schedule established by the Division for EPSDT services, including periodic examinations for vision, dental, and hearing and all medically necessary services.
+The Contractor shall identify all Members under twenty-one (21) whose Medical Records do not indicate up-to-date immunizations and shall ensure that these Members receive necessary immunizations.